Regular haircut: Short

 Other names for this style of taper include full crown, tight cut, and fade.
 The hair on the sides and back is cut with a coarse clipper blade from the lower edge of hair growth to or nearly full up to the crown.
 The clipper is gradually arced out of the hair at the hat band to achieve a taper.
 A fine clipper is used from the sideburn to about an inch above the ear.
 Clipper lines are blended out so there is a seamless transition between lengths.

 Sideburns, which may not be visible at the time of the haircut depending on the color, thickness and density of the hair, skin tone and fine clipper blade used, are maintained short between haircuts.
 Short sideburns extend to the area where the ear cartilage attaches to the skull or slightly lower if ear shape requires to allow a sideburn to be defined.
 Can be worn with an ivy league, high and tight, flat top crew cut, butch and other styles; and often the choice with these styles during the summer.

+A short crew cut is sometimes referred to as a butch, though with the exception of variant forms, a butch differs from a crew cut in that the top hair is cut a uniform short length.
+A long crew cut can be referred to in the US as an ivy league crew cut or ivy league.
+A crew cut where the hair on the top of the head is graduated in length from the front hairline to a chosen point on the mid to back part of the crown as a flat plane, of level, upward sloping or downward sloping inclination is known as a flat top crew cut or flattop.
+The crew cut, flat top crew cut, butch cut and Ivy League haircut can be referred to as types of buzz cuts.
+These haircuts have become popular military-inspired styles for men who want a short and low-maintenance look.